Skip to Main Content

 When searching for patents in a particular subject area (not a known item), a recommended strategy is as follows:

-1. Brainstorm words that describe the key features of the invention/technology you are searching for;
+1. Brainstorm words that describe the key features of the invention/technology you are searching for (use this handy worksheet from Kari Kozak, University of Iowa);

-2. Search the classification system for the classification codes most closely describing the invention/technology;
+2. Use these words to search the classification system for classification codes most closely describing the invention/technology, and follow links to these codes; (Scroll down to see how)

 3. Look within the classification hierarchy for broader and narrower classification codes that may describe the invention/technology equally well or better; and